rhel-labs/learn-katacoda/ansible-idm/step4.md

 # Create a new user

+As an administrator, adding principals to the IdM Kerberos domain is an important task.
+This can be accomplished using the *ipa* command.

-On the IPA server node (*host02*), create a new user called John Doe -
+Now that we have authenticated to the IdM server, on the server node (*host02*), create a new user called John Doe -

 `ipa user-add jdoe --first=John --last=Doe --password=123JDPassword!`{{execute T3}}